Manaye/mc-exercise/FUBAR.md

 the pine wood

 all team members are great.
-Except now bob is in vegas with carol and who knows what theyre up to or how they will finish their feature. :(
+Except now bob is in vegas with carol and who knows what theyre up to or how they will finish their feature.
+Bob and Carol are responsible.
+They will finsih their feature before visiting the sights in las vegas.